RWKV/RWKV-wiki/docs/basic/play.md

 # Prompting guidelines for RWKV

 RWKV is more sensitive to prompt format, then transformer based models.
-Due to its lack of ability of "looking back"
+Due to its weaker ability in "looking back"

 As such, instead of doing something like the following